SCP-iota/spawn-a-neko/README.md

 This is a silly little JavaScript package to easily embed a widget on your website that lets users spawn [oneko](https://github.com/glreno/oneko)-like nekos the follow the pointer!

+For an example of a site that includes the widget, see [my blog](https://scp-iota.github.io).

 ## Usage

 ### Include the CSS